 Music teacher Daniel Walsh (centre), with his distinguished past student, conductor and pianist David Brophy (left), and world-renowned flautist Sir James Galway (right) backstage at the National Concert Hall, Dublin, after a concert in 2012.
 You may have seen David presenting his TV programme 'High Hopes Choir' which won the IFTA award for Best Documentary Series 2015.

-Daniel served several terms as chairman of the Irish Accordion Association and is current chairman of the Kodály Society of Ireland which promotes excellence in music education using active-learning strategies.
-He is director of the highly regarded annual summer course for musicians and teachers, "Active Music Making: The Kodály Approach".
+Daniel served several terms as chairman of the Irish Accordion Association and is the ex-officio chairman of the Kodály Society of Ireland which promotes excellence in music education using active-learning strategies.
+He was director of the highly regarded annual summer course for musicians and teachers, "Active Music Making: The Kodály Approach" from 2009-2017.

-Daniel is author of the recently published guide book "Helping Parents to Find Best Quality Music Lessons: A free guide for parents who search for Piano Lessons Dublin" which is available, for a limitied time, free of charge, exclusively to visitors of our website.
+Daniel is author of the recently published guide book "Helping Parents to Find Best Quality Music Lessons: A free guide for parents who search for Piano Lessons Dublin" which is available, for a limitied time, free of charge, exclusively to our website's visitors.